 California sex offenders face some of the toughest penalties in the country.

 As such, part and parcel of punishment for sex crime conviction is to join the sex offender registry for life. as Megan’s Law allows for much of the personal information of a sex offender to be publicly available.
 Of course, some civil liberties groups and convicted sex offenders want to see change.
 They argue that a one-time conviction should not remove all future opportunities.
-However, the general public supports tough penalties, and may even be pressing for further restrictions.
+However, the general public supports tough penalties, and may even be pressing for.

 Penalties for California Sex Offenders

 Penal Code § 290 requires convicted sex offenders to register as such.
 Registration takes place in their city or with the sheriff’s department directly.
 Additionally, law requires the offenders check in every year on their birthdays and with any change of address.